 2 Peter 3:18 TPT.

 Prayer: Lord, I yield my tongue to you.
 I ask for your help always to speak words filled with grace.
-Teach me to know what to say and how to always speak, in Jesus’ name.
+Teach me to know what to say and how always to speak, in Jesus’ name.
 Amen